-Agrimony seems to be safe for most adults when used short-term.
-But large amounts of agrimony might be unsafe because it contains chemicals called tannins.
+Agrimony is POSSIBLY SAFE for most adults when used short-term.
+But large amounts of agrimony are POSSIBLY UNSAFE because agrimony contains chemicals called tannins.

 Agrimony can make some people's skin extra sensitive to sunlight and more likely to burn.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Agrimony might be UNSAFE during pregnancy because it affects the menstrual cycle.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Agrimony is POSSIBLY UNSAFE during pregnancy because it might affect the menstrual cycle.

 Surgery: Agrimony might affect blood sugar levels, so there is a concern that it might interfere with blood sugar control during and after surgery.
 Stop using agrimony at least 2 weeks before a scheduled surgery.

 - Medications for diabetes (Antidiabetes drugs) interacts with AGRIMONY